Dodgers vs. Padres Player Props Betting Odds

-Player prop bet options for Max Muncy, Xander Bogaerts and others are available when the Los Angeles Dodgers visit the San Diego Padres at PETCO Park on Sunday at 7:10 PM ET.
+Freddie Freeman and Juan Soto are two of the top players with prop bets for the taking when the Los Angeles Dodgers and the San Diego Padres meet at Dodger Stadium on Saturday (at 7:15 PM ET).

 Bet on this matchup or its props with DraftKings!